divyancod/divyancod/README.md

 <h3 align="center">Hi</h3>
 <h1 align="center">I'm Divyanshu Verma</h1>

-<h3 align="center">Java, React and Android Developer</h3>
+<h3 align="center">.NET Developer</h3>
  <p align="center">
   <img src="bgcover.png" width="700" height="500">
  </p>

 <p align="center">
-I'm a Android Developer and very confident Java SE developer.
-I love to work on various implementations using Java.
-I am also expert in C and CPP language.
-I am currently studying in 3rd year of college and learning more new stuffs to be a better programmer.<br>I am still learning that's why my most repositories are private.I will make it public once my projects are finished.
+I am a <b>.NET Developer</b>, an Android Developer, and very confident in Java SE related stuff.
+I love to work on various implementations using different tech stacks.
+I am also an expert in C and CPP language.
+I am currently working as a software engineer and learning more new stuff to be a better programmer.<br/>
-<br>GOOD THINGS TAKES TIME 😉
+Also, I am exploring various extensions of the .NET framework like .NET Core, ASP.NET & others.
+I am also very much confident in frontend technologies like ReactJS & Angular.
 </p>